bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ### A long wait

-Given how useful dynamic queries are, you might be wondering why we added them this late.
+Given how useful dynamic queries are, you might be wondering why Bevy didn't have them already.
 But dynamic queries have a long history: they date back from **November 2022**, when Suficio proposed [a simple change].
 It was deemed too unsafe, [a counter-proposal] was made by Jakob Hellermann.
 It was stalled due to complexity and the lack of qualified and